 This documentation should include coach layouts, so the tester receiving a reservation reply should be able to check the detailed place specifications (e.g. window places,..)
 The documentation does not need to be complete, but should include layouts to cover all relevant functionalities of the system (e.g. coaches with seats, berths, couchettes).

-Documentation on known errors in the test environment

-Known errors which might affect the tests should be listed to avoid retests of already known problems.
-This documentation should be updated during the complete test period.

 Documentation on additional information required for testing e.g. terminal numbers to trace, …

 C.3 Documentation to be exchanged during testing